fgamador/lifetimekata/exercises/04_mutable_references_and_containers/README.md

 # Mutable References and Containers

-Mutable References work exactly the same way as regular references, with regards to lifetime elision.
+Mutable references work in exactly the same way as regular references, with regards to lifetime elision.
 The reason we have a chapter about them, however, is that if you have a mutable reference, you might need to tell the compiler about lifetimes even without a return value.